-Our provisions are guided by the Early Years Foundation framework.
+Our provision is guided by the Early Years Foundation framework.
 The Early Years Foundation Stage (EYFS) guides our curriculum.
 We meticulously plan activities for both indoors and outdoors, across Prime and Specific areas of the Early Years Foundations Stage Framework (EYFS, 2014).

 Play is at the centre of everything we do as very young children learn best through play.
 By providing excellent play experiences we help our children develop communication skills, explore their feelings whilst also developing mathematical language and fine and gross motor skills.
 Play gives children a chance to make friends, choose activities and resources independently and use their imagination.

-All our provisions have extensive outdoor play areas.
-Our outdoor space is used as a valuable learning space and extension to our classroom.
-Little Hazels and Clapham Manor are Natural Thinkers accredited settings.
+Our provision has an extensive outdoor play area which is used as a valuable learning space and extension to our classroom.
+We are a Natural Thinkers accredited setting.

 Regular observations are part of our daily routine.
 A systemic approach to observations provides reliable information about the children’s abilities and support the practitioners to plan individual children’s next steps in their learning.

 Personal, Social and Emotional Development – during their time in early years children will develop social skills such as respect for others, understanding of their own and others feelings and gain self-confidence, self-awareness and develop an awareness of appropriate behaviour.
 Overall children will learn of the importance of emotional well-being, self-confidence and self-awareness.